Toric vector bundles and parliaments of polytopes: Contrasting Notions of Positivity

-With these tools, we can also prove directly that the cotangent bundle on a smooth toric variety is never ample; compare with \S6.3B in \cite{PAG2}.
+With these tools, we can also prove directly that the cotangent bundle on a smooth toric variety is never ample; compare with Section~6.3B in \cite{PAG2}.

-\begin{example} Let $\Omega_X$ denote the cotangent bundle on a smooth toric variety $X$, and let $\Sigma$ be the fan of $X$.
-Identifying the fibre $E$ over the identity of the torus with $M \otimes_\ZZ \CC \cong \CC^d$ as done in \S2.3.5 in \cite{Kly}, the decreasing filtrations for $\Omega_X$ are
+\begin{example} Let $\Omega_X$ be the cotangent bundle on a smooth toric variety $X$, and let $\Sigma$ be the fan of $X$.
+Identifying the fibre $E$ over the identity of the torus $T$ with $M \otimes_\ZZ \CC \cong \CC^d$ as done in Section~2.3.5 in \cite{Kly}, the decreasing filtrations for $\Omega_X$ are